BCH-RC/DiVenn2/README.md

 #### Single-cell RNA-seq Analysis

-A annotated `.h5ad` (H5 AnnData) file of single-cell data is accepted as the input.
+An annotated `.h5ad` (H5 AnnData) file of single-cell data is accepted as the input.
 If users have a `.rds` file from the Seurat pipeline, we provide a Docker pipeline to preprocess and convert the data.
 DiVenn can perform differentially expressed gene analysis with default methods and parameters in Seurat and Scanpy.
 Users can use the Docker pipeline described below to adjust the parameters.

 **Note**: Only Chrome and FireFox are supported for processing `.h5ad` files in the browser.
 Due to techinical limitations, Chrome can only work with files smaller than 2GB.
 If you encounter problems with large files (for example larger than 5GB), please consider using our Docker pipeline for preprocessing.